goelrhea1992/goelrhea1992.github.io/_posts/2015-09-13-the-summer-of-'15.md

 </p>

 <p>
-Finally, I ended the summer with a bang - a full-time offer at hand, cycling through the Golden Gate, chillin' by the San Francisco beach and flying back to the much-missed New York City.
+Finally, I ended the summer with a bang - a full-time offer at hand, cycling through the Golden Gate, chillin' by the San Francisco beach, riding an ATV in the Pismo beach dunes and flying back to the much-missed New York City.
 </p>

 <p>